Halitosis: A Merck Manual of Patient Symptoms podcast

 Because oral causes are by far the most common, any visible oral disease may be presumed to be the cause in patients with no extraoral symptoms or signs and a dentist should be consulted.
-When other disorders are involved, clinical findings often suggest a diagnosis (see Table 1: Symptoms of Dental and Oral Disorders: Some Causes of Halitosis).
+When other disorders are involved, clinical findings often suggest a diagnosis (see Table 1: Some Causes of Halitosis).

 In patients whose symptoms seem to be related to intake of certain food or drink and who have no other findings, a trial of avoidance (followed by a sniff test) may clarify the diagnosis.

-Extensive diagnostic evaluation should not be undertaken unless the history and physical examination suggest an underlying disease (see Table 1: Symptoms of Dental and Oral Disorders: Some Causes of Halitosis).
+Extensive diagnostic evaluation should not be undertaken unless the history and physical examination suggest an underlying disease (see Table 1: Some Causes of Halitosis).
 Portable sulfur monitors, gas chromatography, and chemical tests of tongue scrapings are available but best left to research protocols or to specific dental offices that focus on halitosis evaluation and treatment.

 Underlying diseases are treated.

 If the cause is oral, the patient should see a dentist for professional cleaning and treatment of gingival disease and caries.
 Home treatment involves enhanced oral hygiene, including thorough flossing, toothbrushing, and brushing of the tongue with the toothbrush or a scraper.
 Mouthwashes are of limited benefit but some with oxidant formulations (typically containing chlorine dioxide) have shown greater short-term success.
+If the patient has a history of alcohol abuse, nonalcoholic mouthwashes should be used.
 Psychogenic halitosis may require psychiatric consultation.